cgarbin/cot6930-natural-language-processing/assignment2/README.md

 > removing stop words and stemming.
 So you only need to count the word
 > frequency to generate a document-word matrix before you start classification.

-## Step 1 - Creating the Document-Word matrix
+## Step 1 - Preparing and inspecting the data

+In this step we will:

+1. Prepare the datasets to use it in Weka.
+1. Load the datasets and inspect them.

 ### Preprocessing the data